-Whether it was the beer, the brandy (the Germans had that), exhaustion, lack of food, lack of sleep or ascending too quickly I’ll never know but as soon as I started to descend my vision started to go, everything was white, but it wasn’t the snow anymore (with hindsight it was probably the beer, I mean they didn’t tell me not to take beer up the mountain but there are some things that probably don’t need to be said).
-Unfortunately I was starting to realise that the hard part hadn't even started yet.
+Whether it was the beer, the brandy (the Germans had that), exhaustion, lack of food, lack of sleep or ascending too quickly I’ll never know but as soon as I began the descent my vision started to go, everything was white, but it wasn’t the snow anymore (with hindsight it was probably the beer, I mean they didn’t tell me not to take beer up the mountain but there are some things that probably don’t need to be said).
+Tired, thirsty, hungry and partially blind — unfortunately I was starting to realise that the hard part hadn't even started yet.

 The ice had now hardened, the footprints visible by head torch on the way up were gone in a sea of shining white.
 Each step was hard work, looking for a patch of ice that looked soft, stamping on it to create some purchase, dropping my bodyweight to lower the centre of gravity, and repeat.
 Fatigue hitting my legs hard my knees buckled and I fell, hitting the ice hard I slid down a few metres uncontrolled.
 A guide came to my aid and held on to me, either too confident in his abilities or the conditions he went down after two steps and slid 20 metres from me.
 At least that provided a brief moment of laughter.

-The route was smooth ice broken by patches of rock sticking out.
-If you fell you’d probably end up getting cut up on some rocks.
+The route was smooth ice broken by patches of serrated rock.
+If you fell you’d end up cut by the rocks.
 It was much steeper than the previous descent as well.
 The first 50m took us about half an hour as we found ourselves in an impossible position, unable to climb back up but realising this was not the way to go.
 Clearly no-one had yet descended this way, there were no prints to follow.
 Until now.

 Assuming we knew something they didn’t other climbers began to follow us.
 All I knew was that my guide had clearly made a bad choice.
 “You’re climbing like a drunk” he said to me.
 Fuck you I thought as I gritted my teeth and stared at him.
 I asked him why we’d gone this way, “It’s safer” he said.
 It was not.

 Eventually the ice disappeared but what remained was a deep sand and rubble, and my legs no longer functioned.
-So I kept falling, one rather spectacular time my legs came out from under me and I landed on my back on a large rock, looking like I’d broken my spine I lay there, my guide looked around concerned.
 All I could think about was that I bet the others who went the planned route were back safe already, sleeping in their tents.